andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

   * Allow assignment only when the association is empty
   * Declare your association with `autosave: true/false` to make the behaviour explicit in your code

-...but you will need to manage it somehow.
+…but you will need to manage it somehow.

 There is a reasonable argument that using `has_one` leads to more edge cases than the more typical `has_many` relationship.
 One approach would be to engineer the logic of your application to use that relationship, which might make for more predictable behaviour.